So you’re new to coding, and you’re not quite sure whether Python is the right programming language for you to learn?

 The best part?

 As we saw in this article, you can start learning Python for 100% free starting right now if you want to.
-There are tons of beginner-level tutorials and courses available online.
+There are tons of beginner-level Python courses available online.

-If you feel like you’re ready to start learning today, check out these amazing Python YouTube channels.
+If you feel like you’re ready to start learning today, check out the best Python YouTube channels.
 They’re really the easiest, quickest way to get started with learning how to code with Python.

 And once you know the basics of the syntax and how the language works, use these Python project ideas for beginners to start building useful stuff for your portfolio.